sp-hash/TeamBlackMiner/INSTALL_LINUX.md

 ## How to run

-After installing the dependencies, edit one of the provided pool scripts to run, or just run one of the scripts to test.
+Edit one of the provided pool scripts (see: FAQ.md), or just run one of the scripts to test.

 Example: